mercadopago/devsite-docs/guides/changelog/current-year.en.md

 >
 > PRODUCT: SDK NodeJS

-We have released a new version of SDK Java 1.3.2.
+We have released a new version of SDK NodeJS 1.3.2.

 > GIT
 >